papis/papis/doc/source/editors.rst

 -----

 `papis.el <https://github.com/papis/papis.el>`__ is a compatibility layer for Papis that tries to use as much of the existing Emacs ecosystem as possible.
-If you are used to ``org-ref`` or ``org-cite``, it will work seamlessly with them while keeping your Papis library intact.
+It seamlessly integrates with ``org-ref`` and ``org-cite`` while keeping your Papis library intact.